-- explicitly model and engage students in a problem solving process through relevant and real world problems or challenges to demonstrate mastery of the AKS.
+- explicitly model, teach, & engage students in a problem-solving process through relevant, real-world problems to demonstrate mastery of the AKS.

-- make predictions, conduct research, draw conclusions based on evidence, and communicate findings.
+- make predictions, research, draw conclusions based on evidence, and communicate findings.

 The students will draw upon mathematical concepts and procedures to analyze their validity.

 For any questions with this guide or its content, please call Instructional Support at (678) 301-6804.